 He wouldn’t give his own children just enough… he’d give them all they wanted.

 Daydreaming each new day, Jamie imagined a life of tomorrow.
 He worked hard.
 Studied hard.
 Put in the time.
-Wanted it more than the other kids around him who had so much more…
+Wanted it more than the others kids around him who had so much more than he did.

 As they went to the movies on a weekend, Jamie worked.